maxdeviant/degree/Assignment_6.md

 If a user unwittingly handed over their password to a phisher, they would find themselves faced with the attacker changing it, thus locking the account, or even having credit card numbers tied to the account stolen.

-It was not until 2003 that phishing broke into the financial sector, with the first known attack on a bank taking place.
+It was not until 2003 that phishing broke into the financial sector, with the first known attacks on multiple banks taking place.
 Only a year later, phishing became recognized as a part of the crime economy, with many more attacks taking place.

 ##Trends

-A number of phishing trends have popped up in 2013 alone:
+In the first half of 2013 alone, there were over 72,758 unique phishing attacks worldwide, according to the Anti-Phishing Work Group (APWG).
+While this number is substantially less than the 123,486 recorded attacks in the second half of 2012, the average uptime of the attacks has nearly doubled to 44 hours and 39 minutes.

+Security analysts at the APWG have drawn a number of additional trends from their collected data:

 ###Internationalized Domain Names